 Persistent crowd trouble in Karachi forced the umpires to reduce the second one-day international between Pakistan and India to 47 overs per side.
 And it was India who triumphed by four wickets to square the series, despite a typically brutal performance from Shahid Afridi.
 He smeared 72 off 56 balls but the Man of the Match was Sourav Ganguly, whose cool 89 led India past their target of 266 with three balls to spare.

 A dashing strokeplayer and capable wicketkeeper, Chandrakant Pandit, born today, was one among several young Indian players in the mid '80s who were in the running to take over the gloves from Syed Kirmani.
 But he lost out, and kept only in three of five Tests - two of them when Kiran More was unavailable on the 1991-92 tour of Australia.
 Pandit's attractive batting style saw to it that for some time he was a regular member of the Indian one-day side.
-After retirement, he went on to become a successful coach, guiding Mumbai to two consecutive Ranji Trophy wins in 2003 and 2004.
+After retirement, he went on to become a successful coach, guiding Mumbai to Ranji Trophy wins in 2002-03, 2003-04 and 2015-16, but also leading relatively unfancied sides like Vidarbha and Madhya Pradesh to title wins.
+In 2022, he replaced Brendon McCullum as Kolkata Knight Riders' head coach in the IPL.

 The Champions Trophy was shared between India and Sri Lanka after the Colombo final was washed out on consecutive days.
 On both, Sri Lanka completed their innings before rain ended play.
 In the second match, played on the reserve day, the Indian spinners suffocated Sri Lanka's scoring, and only fifties by Mahela Jayawardene and Russel Arnold took the hosts to 222.
 Given the depth of Sri Lanka's slow-bowling attack, it would have probably been a tense chase if torrential showers hadn't ended the game 8.4 overs into India's innings.